rueedlinger/machine-learning-snippets/notebooks/supervised/classification/linear/classification_sdg.md

 >**Note**: This is a generated markdown export from the Jupyter notebook file [classification_sdg.ipynb](classification_sdg.ipynb).
+>You can also view the notebook with the [nbviewer](https://nbviewer.jupyter.org/github/rueedlinger/machine-learning-snippets/blob/master/notebooks/supervised/classification/linear/classification_sdg.ipynb) from Jupyter.

 ## Classification with stochastic gradient descent (SGD)